Table 54: Pediculicides and Scabicides

 - inadequate response to oral ivermectin within the last 30 days; or

-ivermectin lotion and spinosad
+ivermectin lotion OTC and spinosad

 - Documentation of all of the following is required: